-The Solvit network helps citizens and businesses with the enforcement and observance of the rights from which they benefit under EU law.
-In the event of a decision by a public authority in breach of EU law, the citizen or business can refer the case to the Solvit network, which assesses its admissibility and tries to find a solution compliant with EU law.
-Solvit can help with all areas of EU law: European citizens’ visa and residence rights, social security rights, recognition of professional qualifications, driving licence exchanges, market access and mutual recognition.
+The Solvit network aims to help citizens and businesses in the application and enforcement of their rights under European Union law.
+In the event of a decision by a public authority that does not comply with EU law, the citizen or business can contact the Solvit network, which will assess the admissibility of the complaint and will endeavor to find a solution that complies with EU law.
+Union.
+Solvit intervenes in all areas of EU law, whether it is the entry or residence of European citizens, their rights to social security, the recognition of their professional qualifications, the exchange of their driving license or market access or mutual recognition.

-The United Kingdom left the European Union on 31 January 2020.
-In accordance with the withdrawal agreement, the United Kingdom has entered into a transition period due to end on 31 December 2020, excepting an extension decided on by 1 July 2020.
+The United Kingdom left the European Union on January 31, 2020.
+In accordance with the withdrawal agreement, the United Kingdom has entered a transition period which will end, unless an extension is decided upon, by July 1, 2020, on December 31, 2020.

-During this transition period, British citizens will continue to benefit from all their rights under EU law.
-Consequently, the Solvit centres will continue to handle all complaints submitted by British citizens, with one restriction: given that British citizens lost their right to vote and stand in local elections in the Member States and in European Parliament elections on 1 February 2020, it is no longer within the remit of the Solvit centres to handle complaints concerning their electoral rights.
+During this transition period, British nationals continue to benefit from all the rights they derive from European Union law.
+Consequently, the Solvit centers continue to process all complaints submitted by British nationals, with however only one limitation: British citizens who have lost their right to vote and to stand as a candidate in municipal elections in the Member States as well as In the European Parliament elections since February 1, 2020, the Solvit centers are no longer competent to deal with complaints relating to their electoral rights.

-European citizens will also continue to benefit from their rights under EU law when they visit or stay in the United Kingdom during this transition period.
-Complaints submitted against UK authorities by EU citizens or against EU authorities by British citizens on their return to the United Kingdom will continue to be handled by the UK Solvit centre.
+EU citizens also continue to enjoy their rights under EU law when traveling to or staying in the UK during this transition period.
+Complaints directed against the UK authorities and submitted by EU nationals or UK nationals returning to the UK continue to be handled by the UK Solvit centre.

-The withdrawal agreement between the European Union and the United Kingdom provides for the protection of the rights of EU citizens living or working in the United Kingdom and British citizens living or working in the EU during the transition period.
-These individuals are entitled to a new residence permit with certain associated rights.
-These permits are based on the principles of the right of residence under European Directive 2004/38/EC.
-Consequently, the Solvit centres have the remit to handle complaints made by British citizens regarding applications for the residence permits provided for by the withdrawal agreement.
-Likewise, the British Solvit centre continues to have the authority to handle complaints from EU citizens regarding the granting of settled status introduced in the United Kingdom.
+Finally, the Withdrawal Agreement between the European Union and the United Kingdom provides for the protection of the rights of EU citizens residing or working in the United Kingdom and British nationals residing or working in the EU, during the transitional period.
+These people can benefit from a new residence permit with certain related rights.
+These titles are based on the principles of the right of residence arising from the European Directive 2004/38/EC.
+Consequently, SOLVIT centers may have to deal with complaints lodged by British citizens concerning applications for the residence permits provided for in the Withdrawal Agreement.
+Similarly, the British Solvit center remains competent to handle complaints from EU nationals relating to the issuance of the specific status ("settled status") established in the United Kingdom.

-Following the transition period, individuals with a case being handled by the Solvit network will be informed in due time of their case handling arrangements by the Solvit network.
+At the end of the transition period, people with a complaint being processed within the Solvit network will be informed in good time of the procedures for handling their complaints by the Solvit network.